jamesallardice/Placeholders.js/README.md

 ##Known Issues

  - When applying a placeholder to an `input` element of type `password`, the default "hidden" character is used instead of plain text.
-This issue has been addressed in an experimental version of the polyfill.
-It works by inserting a new `input` element of type `text` into the DOM just before the `password` input.
-The new element and the original element are then switched between as necessary.
-For this reason, you may experience issues with any event handlers bound to the original element, and also with any styles applied to the original element.
+I attempted to address this in an experimental version of the polyfill, but it didn't work very well.
+If you have any ideas as to how this could be solved effectively, I'd love to hear them!

  - Because the polyfill uses the `value` attribute to display the placeholder, users will be unable to enter the placeholder value as valid input.